 Oliver Foster, MACP, PSA, Child and Adolescent Psychotherapist

-I am a Child and Adolescent Psychotherapist who has a private practice in Exeter and Taunton.
+I am a Child and Adolescent Psychotherapist who has a private practice in centre of Exeter.
 I offer therapeutic help and support to parents, children and adolescents in relation to a wide range of different emotional difficulties.

 I am a very experienced Psychotherapist who has worked within the field of Child and Adolescent Mental Health for over 25 years.
 I have worked in various clinic and hospital settings providing therapy to children of all ages from infants through to young people up to 25 years of age.

 Below are common areas of difficulty for which I offer therapeutic help and support:

 - friendship and relationship problems

 - experiences of abuse

 I trained at the Society of Analytical Psychology in London and am an accredited member of the Association of Child Psychotherapists (ACP).
 The ACP is the main professional body for psychoanalytic psychotherapists working with children and adolescents in the UK and is registered with the Professional Standards Authority.

 In addition to my clinical practice I have taught on many postgraduate academic courses and therapy trainings.I have been involved for many years with the training of Child and Adolescent Psychotherapists.

 The ACP is the registering body for NHS trained Child and Adolescent Psychotherapists.
 ACP members undergo a minimum 6 year training; two years at Masters level then 4 years full-time clinical in the NHS qualifying in a Doctorate Level course.
 Full members are able to work with neonates, mothers & babies, parents & toddlers, primary school age children & adolescents.
 Accredited by the Professional Standards Authority.